• Skip to primary navigation

 Quick and easy to make!
 You’ll have this edible protein powder cookie dough prepped and ready to enjoy in about five minutes!
 Simply measure, mix, and devour.

 No heat-treating required.
-Because we’re using almond flour (and not all-purpose flour) we don’t have to worry about heat-treating the flour (in case you didn’t know, along with raw eggs, another concern about sneaking a bite of raw cookie dough comes from containments that come from the raw flour).
+Because we’re using almond flour (and not all-purpose flour) we don’t have to worry about heat-treating the flour (in case you didn’t know, along with raw eggs, another concern about sneaking a bite of raw cookie dough comes from contaminants that come from the raw flour).
 Meaning that we have less steps and less time required to dive into our protein chocolate chip cookie dough!

 No refined sugar.
 We’re using pure maple syrup to sweeten our cookie dough naturally, avoiding adding extra refined sugars to our treat.